Omar-p/learning-notes/aws/aws.md

 S3 Glacier Deep Archieve

 - lifecycle rules can move object downward not upward.
-- all can move data down to any lower class, but S3 one AZ cannot move objects to S3 glacier - Instant retrieval {be aware of that exception}.
+- all can move data down to any lower class, but S3 one AZ-IA cannot move objects to S3 glacier - Instant retrieval {be aware of that exception}.

 - A single rule cannot transition to Standard-IA or One Zone-IA. and then